Create your event Book a demo Sign in

 8. Oxford Abstracts

-Oxford abstract allows you to customize the submission process.
+Oxford Abstracts allows you to customize the submission process.

 Best for: Configurable academic abstract management

-Oxford Abstracts offers flexible peer review options to keep things clear for reviewers while managing conflicts of interest and late reviews.
+Oxford Abstracts, as its name implies, was built for abstracts management, which makes it a good overall solution.
+It offers flexible peer review options to keep things clear for reviewers while managing conflicts of interest and late reviews.
+It also has an interface that attendees can browse the day of the event that includes the full program.

 Standout Features: